Most Important Detail Isn’t Delivered by Your Field Force « Return On Focus | https://returnonfocus.com | Return On Focus

 EVIDENCE bLOG

-• Physical evidence – The feedback from the patient’s body through assessment and diagnostics that provides the physician the objective evidence needed to assess the product’s utility.
+• Objective Evidence – feedback from the patient’s body through assessment and diagnostics that demonstrate the product’s real-world efficacy, safety, and tolerability

 Follow us on